AMIS-Services/online-meetups-introduction-of-kafka/lab3-diy-cqrs/readme.md

 ## Extend IoT Platform Microservice with consumption of Connection Mandate messages

 When the IoT Platform microservice is started, we want it to register as a consumer on the Kafka topic *connection-mandates-topic*.
 We will use the familiar modules *consume.js* and *config.js*.
-The latter one contains the KAFKA_BROKERS endpoints and the KAFKA_TOPIC name.
+The latter one contains the *metadata.broker.list* with broker endpoints and the *topic* name.
 Please make sure that these are correct for your environment.

 In order to get access to the module exported by *consume.js*, please add this line at the top of *app.js*: